Cleans basic dirt and grime

 We purchased the Black Diamond Wood & Laminate Floor Cleaner so our expert reviewer could put it to the test in her home.
 Keep reading for our full product review.

 Let’s face it, no one likes to clean their floors.
-But in order to eliminate allergens and sanitize your space, it’s a necessary chore.
-Plus, tidy spaces are great for our mental health.
+But in order to keep your home in top shape, it’s a necessary chore.
 While you may not clean your hardwood or laminate floors as often as you do the dishes or laundry, having the right tools can make the process quicker and more effective.
 We tested Black Diamond’s Wood & Laminate Floor Cleaner to see how it held up to the task.
 Read on for our full review.

 Performance: Great when you follow the instructions